 - be a professional artist(s).
 In this context, professional refers to any artist committed to building and/or pursuing a career in theatre arts.
 Applicants may not currently be enrolled in post-secondary education specific to theatre.
 Applicants at any stage of their career (emerging through established) are encouraged to apply;

 - submit a performance-based project at any stage of development.
 Please note: the project must be a new work, and may not be previously produced.

-- be available to produce the show in May 2019.
+- be available to produce the show in spring the following year.